 Economic damages are awarded based on the actual costs of a car accident injury.
 Lost wages, medical bills, durable medical equipment costs, prescription charges, and other types of compensation that can be accurately and objectively measured are economic damages.
 If the only harm was some small scratches and bruises, legal action is generally not warranted.

 Non-economic damages are designed as compensation for less visible and more subjective personal losses.
 A person will never get a measured bill for their pain and suffering, but they may still be entitled to monetary compensation for it.
 Loss of limb function, loss of companionship, pain and suffering, and other related losses are considered non-economic.
-A lawyer could provide insight as to what could be included in these damages.
+A car crash attorney could provide insight as to what could be included in these damages.

 Comparative Fault in Alaska

 Even if the injured party in a car accident is partially at fault, they may still be entitled to compensation under the legal idea of comparative negligence.
 The law in Alaska is that if the plaintiff is deemed partially at fault for the accident, they may still receive compensation.

 An Anchorage auto accident lawyer could provide guidance on how a plaintiff’s own liability might affect their claim, since the defendant’s insurance company will attempt to absolve their insured of liability.
-Agreeing to a settlement usually bars someone from filing any further lawsuit but a lawyer could discuss further options if the injured person has already agreed to one.
+Agreeing to a settlement usually bars someone from filing any further lawsuit, but a car accident attorney could discuss further options if the injured person has already agreed to one.

 Alaska generally allows a window of two years from the date of the accident in which to file a lawsuit, so a person must act quickly.
 This time period can be shorter in some situations.